IBMDevConnect/TelcoChatBot/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![](readme_images/workspaceid.PNG)

+## Configure the WCS

+1. Click on "conversation-service" from Bluemix Dashboard.
+In the landing page, click on "Launch Tool" button.

+2. Sign in to Watson Conversation editor.
+Import the workspace - *telcobot-workspace.json* from resources folder.

+3. In the editor, click on "Deploy" from left hand navigation page.
+Copy the value of Workspace ID.

+4. Click on the deployed app from Bluemix Dashboard

+5. Go to Runtime -> Environment variables section

+6. Under "User defined" section at the botton, click on Add button

+7. Under Name, enter WORKSPACE_ID (with out quotes) and under Value, copy the workspace id from step 3 above

+8. Click on Save button.
+The app will automatically restart.

+If the above is not working then work around is as follows:

-6. Go to DevOps screen and click on "Eclipse Orion Web IDE" and open in new window as shown below:
+1. Go to DevOps screen and click on "Eclipse Orion Web IDE" and open in new window as shown below:

 ![](readme_images/OrionEditor.png)

-7. In app.js line number 45 edit the workspace ID as shown below
+2. In app.js line number 45 edit the workspace ID as shown below

 ![](readme_images/WorkspaceIDEdit.png)

-8. Commit the changes by entering the comments as follows:
+3. Commit the changes by entering the comments as follows:

 ![](readme_images/GitCommit.png)

-9. And then it will prompt for name and email id as follows:
+4. And then it will prompt for name and email id as follows:
 ![](readme_images/CommitGitChanges.png)

-9. Click on the 'Push' icon on the left:
+5. Click on the 'Push' icon on the left:
 ![](readme_images/GitPushDone.png)

-10. Goto the DevOps --> Delivery pipeline of your project to see the redployment of the app:
+6. Goto the DevOps --> Delivery pipeline of your project to see the redployment of the app:

 ![](readme_images/ReDeployment.png)

 ## Running the app